vmsmith/LearningGit/1_Stand_Alone_Machine.md

 ### Manage the repo

-#### Add *data*
+#### Add some *data*

 Before we proceed, go to this link and copy the entire Robert Frost poem, [Stopping by the Woods on a Snowy Evening](https://www.poetryfoundation.org/poems-and-poets/poems/detail/42891).
-Then, in your `project1` directory, create a text file called `poem1.txt` and paste the Frost poem in it.
+Then, in your `project1` directory, create a text file called `data1.txt` and paste the Frost poem in it.
 Then save it.
-Now copy the Robert Frost poem, [Birches](https://www.poetryfoundation.org/poems-and-poets/poems/detail/44260), and save it in `project1` as `poem2.txt`.
+Now copy the Robert Frost poem, [Birches](https://www.poetryfoundation.org/poems-and-poets/poems/detail/44260), and save it in `project1` as `data2.txt`.

-Since this is a code-agnostic article, we're going to use poems in our exercises to update our files.
+Since this is a code-agnostic article, we're going to use text (in the form of poems) in our exercises to update our files.
 Put differently, the poems are going to function as our *data*.

 But we have a problem.
 We do not want to be committing and managing the Frost poems.
 We only want to have them around to use as *data*.
-So we need to make the files `poem1.txt` and `poem2.txt` invisible to the Git commands.
+So we need to make the files `data1.txt` and `data2.txt` invisible to the Git commands.

 #### Ignore the *data*